As a type 1 diabetic who loves a good IPA, I often get asked how alcohol affects blood glucose. The answer I give is not what most would expect.

 Alcohol does not equal Carbohydrates

 Most people lump alcohol in with carbohydrates.
 They expect alcohol to act as sugar and raise blood glucose.
 What they fail to understand is that alcohol is not a carbohydrate.
-Yes alcohol starts off as sugar, but the process of fermentation converts sugar into ethyl alcohol and CO2, neither of which is a sugar and therefore neither is processed as a sugar.
+Yes alcohol is made from carbohydrates, but the process of fermentation converts sugar into ethyl alcohol and CO2, neither of which is a carbohydrate and therefore neither is metabolized by the body as a carbohydrate.

 Alcohol is a completely different nutrient, although use of the word nutrient is controversial.
 Alcohol provides energy (7 kilocalories/gram); however, it performs no essential functions in the body.
-Basically we get energy from it, but we don’t need it as we need fat, carbohydrates, and protein.
+Basically we can get energy from it, but we don’t need it to function as we need fat, carbohydrates, and protein.

 How then is Alcohol broken down?

 Alcohol mostly gets broken down in the liver.
-Our bodies cannot store alcohol in its original form, so it works very hard to rid itself of it.
-Two enzymes alcohol dehydrogenase and aldehyde dehydrogenase work to convert alcohol.
+Our bodies cannot store alcohol in its original form, so it works very hard to rid itself of it and of the toxic intermediate of alcohol metabolism acetaldehyde.
+There a number of pathways, but the most common involves the two enzymes alcohol dehydrogenase and aldehyde dehydrogenase.
 Alcohol breakdown always takes priority over the breakdown of carbohydrates, protein, and fat.
-Liver cells detoxify alcohol, using the products to synthesize fatty acids, which are then assembled into fats.
-Welcome to the beer belly or much worse, fatty liver.
+Liver cells detoxify alcohol, and one of the end products acetate may be converted to Acetyl CoA and used primarily to synthesize fatty acids, which are then assembled into fats.

 Alcohol and Blood Sugar